We’ll never sell your information to a third party

 The Internet is not a secure environment.
 If you use the Internet to send us personal information you do so at your own risk.

-Our websites use the Google AdWords remarketing service and similar services from other providers to advertise on third party websites (including Google) to previous visitors to our sites.
+Our website uses the Google AdWords remarketing service and similar services from other providers to advertise on third party websites (including Google) to previous visitors to our site.
 This could be in the form of an advertisement on the Google search results page, or a site in the Google Display Network, or other sites.
-Third-party vendors, including Google, may serve ads based on someone’s past visits to the Verve Super websites.
+Third-party vendors, including Google, may serve ads based on someone’s past visits our website.

 Whilst we may use social networking platforms for communications, we won’t ask you to supply personal information publicly over these platforms.
-Sometimes we’ll invite you to send your details to us via private messaging, for example, to answer a question you have raised about your superannuation account.
+Sometimes we’ll invite you to send your details to us via direct message, for example, if you have made a complaint via social media and we need to know how to contact you.

 Any personal information that you contribute to the publicly accessible sections of social media applications can be read, collected and used by other users of the application.
 We have little or no control over these other users and cannot guarantee that any information that you contribute to any social media applications will be handled in accordance with our privacy standards.